-Additionally, all Parties have supported the development of performance indicators to measure the effectiveness of technology transfer as it relates to the work of the Industrialized countries suggested indicators measuring the degree of IP protection, 31 and developing countries have emphasized technology sharing.32 remain serious concerns, however, as to whether such a review would be concluded in time to feed into the Copenhagen outcome at the end of 2009.
+Additionally, all Parties have supported the development of performance indicators to measure the effectiveness of technology transfer as it relates to the work of the EGTT.30 Industrialized countries have suggested indicators measuring the degree of IP protection,31 and developing countries have emphasized technology sharing.32 There remain serious concerns, however, as to whether such a review would be concluded in time to feed into the Copenhagen outcome at the end of 2009.
 Developing countries are pushing for a speedier conclusion, while industrialized countries have tried to ensure that any results would come out after a final agreement in Copenhagen.